 You can also use textures to enhance a portrait background.
 Even you’ve blurred a pattern due to depth of field, it can add much-needed contrast to a simple portrait.

-When selecting appropriate backgrounds for your portraits, watch out for complementary colours.
-Textures that are too busy or colourful will outshine your subject.
+When selecting appropriate backgrounds for your portraits, watch out for complementary colors.
+Textures that are too busy or colorful will outshine your subject.
 Or even ruin your composition.

-In my experience, pastels, wrinkled surfaces, and plain colours enhance portraits the most.
+In my experience, pastels, wrinkled surfaces, and plain colors enhance portraits the most.

 How to Create Stunning Double Exposures Using Simple Textures